The history of this country was built upon a cup of premium coffee.

-Each of these coffee preparation methods provide different pros and cons:
+Each of these coffee preparation methods provides different pros and cons:

 Alan Adler, the maker of Aerobie Frisbee, launched a new and revolutionary coffee preparation product in 2005.
 The AeroPress is a multi-part coffee maker that uses hot water, freshly roasted and premium ground coffee, and a plunger to apply downward pressure.
 By doing so the coffee is forced through the filter and into your coffee cup.

 The French Press coffee preparation method, invented in 1929, is often argued to be the best and easiest method for brewing premium and pure coffee.
 It extracts more superior flavours than any other method.
 In a press pot, gourmet coffee grinds are soaked, steeped and strained in hot water; therefore, coffee’s flavourful essential oils, caffeine and antioxidants are better diffused and preserved leaving the purest flavours of the coffee.
 It is perfect for coffee addicts that enjoy a flavourful, expressive and complex taste experience.

 Percolators work by continually cycling near-boiling water through the premium coffee grinds until the desired strength and flavour profile is reached.
 These devices were very popular in the 1970s until your standard drip coffee maker made its debut.